Preconception Matters, Too: EDC Impacts on Reproductive Health and Development

 Environmental Influences on Couples’ Reproductive Success: The Role of Phthalates, Phenols and their Mixtures on Adverse Perinatal Outcomes

 The period of time before conception is a vulnerable window of disruption to gametogenesis, embryogenesis, and fetal growth and development, yet it remains highly overlooked, especially for men.
-In this webinar, Dr. Carmen Messerlianand Yu Zhang will present findings from recent work showing that maternal and paternal preconception exposure to phthalates, phenols, and their mixtures were associated with adverse perinatal outcomes and that both members of the couple contribute jointly.
+In this webinar, Dr. Carmen Messerlian and Yu Zhang presented findings from recent work showing that maternal and paternal preconception exposure to phthalates, phenols, and their mixtures were associated with adverse perinatal outcomes and that both members of the couple contribute jointly.
 Importantly, findings suggest that paternal preconception exposures may play a similar or more important role than maternal preconception exposures on adverse birth outcomes.
-Results on birthweight and preterm birth using single-chemical analyses as well as mixture analyses will be discussed.
-Clinical and policy translational research recommendations will also be presented in brief.
+Results on birthweight and preterm birth using single-chemical analyses as well as mixture analyses were discussed.
+Clinical and policy translational research recommendations were also presented in brief.

 Janet Hall, MD, is a Senior Investigator at NIH and Chair of the Clinical Research Branch and Clinical Director of the National Institute of Environmental Health Sciences.
 She completed her undergraduate, graduate, medical and Internal Medicine training at McMaster University in Ontario, Canada and her Fellowship in Endocrinology & Metabolism at Massachusetts General Hospital.
 Dr. Hall spent much of her professional life at MGH with consistent research funding from NIH and rising to the rank of Professor of Medicine at Harvard Medical School before taking up her current positions at NIH.
 She is an internationally known clinician and clinical investigator with over 200 peer-reviewed publications as well as major chapters in the leading textbooks of medicine and reproductive endocrinology.
 Her research focuses on neuroendocrine and ovarian integration in control of the reproductive system in health and disease, including the effects of endocrine disrupting chemicals (EDCs) on the reproductive system.
 Dr. Hall is a member of the Association of American Physicians and is Past President of the Endocrine Society and of Women in Endocrinology.
 She has been Associate Editor of both the Journal of Endocrinology and MetabolismandEndocrine Reviews and is a recipient of the Sidney Ingbar Award for Distinguished Service to the Endocrine Society.
 She currently serves on the Endocrine Society’s Advisory Committee on EDCs.